jnduli/blog_jnduli.co.ke/content/drafts/comic_site_migration_to_sqlite.rst

    paths to the static resources so that I wouldn't have to move these (I stored static resources on the host).
 2. Change the docker-compose yml file to:
-    - Use a different local port for the sqlite instance
+    - Use a different local port for the comic server using sqlite
     - Use a different project name
 3. Create a json dump from the production server using:
    `python manage.py dumpdata --natural-foreign --natural-primary > /var/backups/comic_server/natural_dump.json`